 The AMT is a separate tax system that disallows some deductions and treats certain income items differently.
 You must pay the AMT if your AMT liability exceeds your regular tax liability.
-Because of TCJA changes such as the reduction or elimination of many itemized deductions and a substantial increase to the AMT exemptions, far fewer taxpayers are subject to AMT risk now.
+Because of TCJA changes such as a substantial increase to the AMT exemptions, far fewer taxpayers are subject to AMT risk now.